infinite-table/infinite-react/www/content/docs/reference/infinite-table-props.page.md

 <Prop name="columnTypes" type="Record<string,InfiniteTableColumnType>">

 > Specifies an object that maps column type ids to column types.
 Column types are used to apply the same configuration/properties to multiple columns.
+See related <PropLink name="columns.type" />

 <Note>
 By default, all columns have the `default` column type applied.
 So, if you define the `default` column type, but don't specify any <PropLink name="columns.type">type</PropLink> for a column, the default column type properties will be applied to that column.